mkristofik/battle-sim/README.md

 - Initiative stat determines the order in which units get to act.
 - Commanders have influence over the strength of their units.
 - Units can retaliate against melee attacks once per round.
-- Ranged units cannot retaliate.
+- Ranged units and spellcasters cannot retaliate.
 - A unit cannot retaliate against flying units unless it can fly too.
 - Pressing the 'S' key will skip a unit's turn.
+- Commanders and their units share a mana pool for casting spells.
+- Available mana per side starts at 1 and increases by 1 each round.

 ## Core Principles